 Please submit your proposal here (you need to register an account first, then “Submit a new event”).
-The call will remain open until Sunday 25th of March 2018.
+The call is open until Monday 25th of March 2019.

 Language: Contributions may be in English or German; if possible German talks will take place on Friday.

-Workshops: Longer, interactive workshops for tutorials or class-room like experiences are also very welcome.
+Workshops: Longer, interactive workshops for tutorials or class-room like experiences are very welcome.

-Review: All proposals will be carefully reviewed and considered; we aim to publish a preliminary schedule by the beginning of April.
+Review: All proposals will be carefully reviewed and selection will be based on merit and relevance while balancing for diversity.
+We aim to publish a preliminary schedule by the beginning of April.